Multi-phase-field Models of Biological Tissues: Introduction

-The multi-phase-field model overcomes some of these limitations.
-It can naturally handle deformable interfaces and efficiently scale to a large system in three dimensions, a necessity for understanding inherently three-dimensional biological processes such as embryogenesis and tumorigenesis.
+The multi-phase-field model overcomes some of these limitations It can naturally handle deformable interfaces and efficiently scale to a large system in three dimensions, a necessity for understanding inherently three-dimensional biological processes such as embryogenesis and tumorigenesis.
 Furthermore, its discrete nature, at the scale of an individual cell, can capture large fluctuations while providing a robust way to model proliferation, genetic mutations and/or expressions.
-This framework is also rather flexible in incorporating various passive and active interactions in a concise and consistent manner.
+This framework is also able to represent an arbitrary level of confluence~\cite{lober2015collisions,marth2016collective,ardavseva2022bridging} and rather flexible in incorporating various passive and active interactions in a concise and consistent manner.
 As such, the multi-phase-field model provides a robust framework to establish an integrated understanding of living matter as an interplay between mechanical cues, genetics, and biochemical signals.